What do you do when it looks like a sale is going to close, your buyer says yes, you send the contract… and then nothing?

 As they say: the fortune is in the followup.

-And sure, then you get the gurus telling you that you must follow up because it’s your moral and ethical duty to make sure that the right buyer gets his stuff from you, and not someone else, but: fat lot of good that does.
+And sure, then you get the gurus telling you that you must follow up because it’s your moral and ethical duty to make sure that the right buyer gets his stuff from you and not from someone else – but fat lot of good that does.

 Knowing that it’s your duty doesn’t make it any easier to do followup – especially if you’re a person who sticks to their values, and you treat people with respect, and you don’t want to be a nuisance.

-What made the difference for me, and: could it work for you as well?
+What made the difference for me is simple, and it could work for you as well:

-Make every buyer interaction a moment of joy.
+Make every buyer interaction a moment of joy, service, and helpfulness.

 Have fun talking to your customers, serve them, be yourself, be light.